Integrative oncology (weil integrative medicine library)

 Safety and Side Effects

 Cannabinoids have an extremely favorable drug safety profile (; .
 Unlike opioid receptors,cannabinoid receptors are not located in brainstem areas controlling respiration, so lethal overdosesdue to respiratory suppression do not occur.
-The LD50 has been estimated to be 1,500 poundssmoked in 15 minutes as extrapolated from animal studies where the median lethal dose wasestimated to be several grams per kilogram of body weight ( The administration of cannabinoids to laboratory animals and humans does result in psychoactive effects.
-In humans,
+The LD50 has been estimated to be 1,500 poundssmoked in 15 minutes as extrapolated from animal studies where the median lethal dose wasestimated to be several grams per kilogram of body weight (

 the central nervous system effects are both stimulating and depressing and are divided into four groups: affective